bmammadli/PLA_LLM/README.md

 N_{\mathrm{gate}}.
 ```

-The percentage of trainable parameters can be reported as:
+The fraction of model parameters optimized during PLA adaptation can therefore be reported as:

 ```math
 \rho_{\mathrm{PLA}}